SettRaziel/wrf_archlinux/wrf_run/README.md

   a common multiple of 6 leads to errors for the total rain output that prevents the data from being copied to the destination folder (that needs to be adresses in the ncl output script)
 * The forecast uses the unix date command to determine the start and end date.
 Using full days (e.g 24 hours, 72 hours, ...) leads to a problem to determine the correct dates.
-That issue will be adressed soon.
+Update (2021-2-1): Retested that with the current model setup, this error cannot be reproduced.
+Model run was successful for different paramter combinations.
+  The corresponding ticket #5 will be closed, but reopened if the problem occurs again.
 * Model instability as statet in Troubleshooting

 ## Troubleshooting